ilorez/push_swap/README.md

      - `0` and `-00000000`

 3. **Checker Behavior:**
    - If stack B is not empty, the program should display `KO`.
    - Invalid operations should display `Error`.
+   - Also, I recommend checking for memory leaks.
+For example, run `valgrind ./checker 1 3 4`.
+Ensure that no memory leaks are reported, even if you write "invalid operation.".

 <!--https://www.tldraw.com/r/EgvfDvK-lGUgWZVgDT-3V?d=v-2934.-2479.1530.743.Ym7L05aVdUrCR4WmWzNFc-->